The Best Basic Home Toolkit

 Why you should trust me

 I have an extensive knowledge of hand tools garnered from a 10-year career in construction, first as a carpenter, then as a foreman, and finally as a site supervisor.
-I’ve also been writing about and reviewing tools since 2007, with articles appearing in Fine Homebuilding, The Journal of Light Construction, Popular Mechanics, Popular Science, This Old House, and Tools of the Trade, where I’m a contributing editor.
-I’ve also written nearly 1,500 tool-related posts at my own site Tool Snob.
+I’ve also been writing about and reviewing tools since 2007, with articles appearing in Fine Homebuilding, The Journal of Light Construction, Popular Mechanics, Popular Science, This Old House, and Tools of the Trade.

 For this piece, I enlisted the aid of a couple of tool experts: Mark Clement, co-host of the MyFixitUpLife radio show and licensed contractor, and Tim Dahl, tool blogger and founder of Built by Kids and the DIY site Charles & Hudson.

-Since I could find no existing reviews comparing the various home toolkits, I spent a good deal of time talking to Clement and Dahl as well as hours and hours researching the offerings at Amazon, Home Depot, Lowe’s, Target, Walmart, and many smaller regional retailers like Menards.
-Once I narrowed down the field of available kits, I tested eight of them.
+Since I could find no credible reviews comparing the various home toolkits, I spent a good deal of time talking to Clement and Dahl as well as hours and hours researching the offerings at Amazon, Home Depot, Lowe’s, Target, Walmart, and many smaller regional retailers like Menards.
+Once I narrowed down the field of available kits, I tested nine of them.